bol-edu/quantum-inspired_trading/README.md

 https://github.com/bol-edu/xilinx-acc-2021_submission/tree/main/qubo_formulation

 ## 2-2 SBM Design & Implementation
-Simulated bifurcation is a quantum-inspired heuristic algorithm that approximates the solutions to Ising-model problem formulations.
+Simulated bifurcation is a Quantum-Inspired heuristic algorithm that approximates the solutions to Ising-model problem formulations.
 The algorithm can yield high-quality solutions under fewer time steps than the traditional simulated annealing method.
 Furthermore, the matrix-vector multiplications in the equations can be simplified and parallelized easily, opening the possibility for high frequency trading.
 In this project, SBM solves a currency arbitrage problem of 5 currencies and 9 exchange pairs in under 7 microseconds, demonstrating its speed and modularity.
 SBM is integrated into the `pricingEngine` of the AAT framework, which processes the market data and decides the orders to place.

 https://github.com/bol-edu/xilinx-acc-2021_submission/tree/main/sbm